shakilmith/documentaion/blog/freemarker/if-directive/index.md

 # Conditionally Render Content in Freemarker

 Sometimes, in application we want to render some content based on certain condition.
-Like, you can only withdraw you earnings if it is more than $100 or equal.
-Or, the user can only vote if he/she is 18 or older than 18 etc or only logged in user can see the current balance.
+Like, you can only withdraw your earnings when the amount is more than $100 or equal.
+Or, the user can only vote if he/she is 18 or older than 18 etc. or only logged-in user can see the current balance.

 In these type of cases, we use ```if``` directive in freemarker.
 With the ```if``` directive we can conditionally render some content in the template or skip a section of the template.

-Syntax:
+**Syntax:**

 ```
 <#if name == "Mark Smith">